gmc-code/PC-Microbit-Extension/docs/class_games/tilt_pixels.rst

     | Set up the game object to control the game, including the hidden and visited pixels.
     | Initial x, y values for the initial pixel could be passed here as an argument.
     | ``game = TiltPixels(2,2)`` would place the initial pixel in the center of the 5 by 5 grid.
-    | There is no need to do so since the game has a constructor method to start at a random pixel.
+    | There is no need to do so since the game has an __init__ method to start at a random pixel.

 | The code below imports the random module and creates the game object by creating an instance of the TiltPixels class.